 This represents a major challenge.
 The calculation of a carbon footprint for sustainability funds is a project that will be completed in the near future and that will form a valid basis for additional measures.
 As part of the Raiffeisen Sustainability Initiative, Raiffeisen KAG has committed to offering at least 25 percent "green" investment products by 2030 and to reduce greenhouse gas emissions across its assets under management by 25 percent.
-These external experts (Environment Agency Austria and the University of Natural Resources and Life Sciences, Vienna).
+These targets apply to all Raiffeisen Capital Management funds.
+A concept for the comprehensive, in-depth measurement and aggregation of greenhouse gas emissions in the portfolios is currently being developed with internal and external experts (Environment Agency Austria and the University of Natural Resources and Life Sciences, Vienna).
 This means Raiffeisen KAG is well on the way to being a forerunner in the German-speaking region in terms of its climate performance as an asset management company.
 This is also consistent with the goals of the Raiffeisen Sustainability Initiative.